JLEESH/TheHardTruth/README.md

 - Sample Standard Deviation
 - Standard Error of Mean
 - Confidence Interval (at 95% confidence level)
-- Predicton Interval (at 95% predictive confidence level)
+- Prediction Interval (at 95% predictive confidence level)

 The following change depending on user input:
 - The *t* Value